Learn All About Your Pressure Canner

 Vent Pipe

-On the weighted gauge, the weights sit on the vent pipe.
-You rely on the weights to determine your pressure.
+- On the weighted gauge, the weights sit on the vent pipe.
+You rely on the weights to monitor your pressure.
+You’ll have different weights for either 5, 10. or 15 pounds of pressure.
+More on the weights below.

-On the dial gauge, a counter-weight sits on the vent pipe.
+- On the dial gauge, a single counter-weight sits on the vent pipe.
 You’ll notice this is separate from where the dial sits.
-You rely on the dial to determine your pressure
+You rely on the dial to monitor your pressure

-The two weights mentioned are different for each type of canner.
-Before each use, check the vent openings to be sure they are clear.
+Before each use, check the steam vent openings to be sure they are clear.
 You can visually check and/or run a string through the openings to clear out any obstructions.

 Weights